dorisavedikian/Reconciliation_Project/README.md

 The way to work around this is too export the reconciliation seperately (unmatched & matched) than filter the Score column of the unmatched excel output to see if there are still any perfect scores.....

-This process actually revealed one more match to the NALT that wasnt in the beta prepared reconcile reference I have.....the term: National Center for the Replacement, Refinement and Reduction of Animals in Research...the beta prepared demo data had this in there but no comma after replacement....so, its already a nalt term with a minor difference.
+This process actually revealed one more match to the NALT that wasnt in the beta prepared reconcile reference I have.....
+....the term: National Center for the Replacement, Refinement and Reduction of Animals in Research...the beta prepared demo data had this in there but no comma after replacement....

 ![Screen Shot 2023-02-03 at 7 52 28 PM](https://user-images.githubusercontent.com/109038399/216746575-cb9aeb70-1662-459f-a7cc-9d1139050a8a.png)